oomichi/try-kubernetes/ci/11_mini_openstack/README.rst

 Install packages for Keystone::

- $ sudo apt-get -y install mysql-server
+ $ sudo apt-get -y install mariadb-server python-pymysql
  $ sudo mysql
- mysql> CREATE DATABASE keystone;
+ > CREATE DATABASE keystone;
- mysql> GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';
+ > GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'localhost' IDENTIFIED BY 'KEYSTONE_DBPASS';
- mysql> GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';
+ > GRANT ALL PRIVILEGES ON keystone.* TO 'keystone'@'%' IDENTIFIED BY 'KEYSTONE_DBPASS';
  $ sudo apt-get -y install vim keystone apache2 libapache2-mod-wsgi

 Confirm the Pike release of Keystone is installed::